Leonard GURNER

 Leonard Gurner (1892-1918)

 Leornard Gurner was born in the Adelaide suburb of Norwood in 1892 to parents Walter and Hannah GURNER, of Tusmore Avenue, Marryatville, South Australia.
-His father Walter was a lawyer based at Ware Chambers in King WIlliam Street Adelaide.
+His father, Walter, was a lawyer based at Ware Chambers in King William Street Adelaide.

-At about this time Leonard was identifed for Officer Training and was duly detached to the 7th Officer Training Battalion at Oxford in the UK.
+At about this time Leonard was identified for Officer Training and was duly detached to the 7th Officer Training Battalion at Oxford in the UK.
 He was commissioned at the end of October 1917, returning to the 15th Brigade and ultimately to the 60th Infantry Battalion.

 Leonard was not to see the Allies launching their great offensive that would end the war 100 days later.